Keyboard shortcuts

 3. Unscrew and remove the PCB along with the display.

-3. Soldering Instructions
+3. Soldering

-1. Modify the HX711 Module:
+1. Modify the HX711 module:

-1. Break the track of RATE pin.
+1. Cut the PCB trace to the RATE pin.

-1. Solder the RATE to DVDD pin.
+3. Solder the RATE pin to the DVDD pin.

-2. Verify with a multimeter.
+4. Verify with a multimeter.

-• For more information, see this blogpost.
+• For more information, see this blog post.

-2. Connect the Crane Scale to the HX711:
+2. Connect the Load Cell to the HX711:

 HX711 PinLoad Cell PinDescription